sseraj/exawind-benchmarks/amr-wind/atmospheric_boundary_layer/unstable/run_info/README.md

-placeholder file; put log file headers and footers here
+The log file for the 100 timestep run is `unstable.log`.